willemave/willemsavenue/books/_posts/2017-12-12-Book- Ray Dalio Principles.md

 Ray’s Principles:

 Q: Does social media provide a fuzzy look into peoples principles?
 *“Strive for a lot and fail well - learn but don’t get knocked out“...“How do I know I’m right?
-Curiosity about why other peoples are different.”*
+Curiosity about why other peoples views are different.”*

-Sounds like Munger’s Mental Models, main focus of helping against inherent decision bias?
+Sounds like Munger’s Mental Models, main focus of helping adjust against inherent decision bias?
+Understanding multiple points of view before making a decision.

 Mistakes:
-*“Decision making is learned”* - disagree, there are many human biases that drive decision making.
+*“Decision making is learned”* - Disagree, there are many human biases that drive decision making.
+Perhaps biases are learned as well though?
 *“While everyone assumes the future is a modified version of the present, it most likely is not”* *“Better make sense of other people, or other teams or places”...”Most everything has happened before for logical cause and effect reasons”*

-Go really deep - Ray’s story about understanding the complete grain + meat + livestock map was super detailed.
+Go really deep - Ray’s story about understanding the complete grain + meat + livestock value chain and map was super detailed.

-*“Always assume you’re missing something”* - we deal with lots of complex systems!
-Break things down into simpler Machines that you can model (chicken is a small machine that eats feed, so lock in feed future prices).
+*“Always assume you’re missing something”* We deal with lots of complex systems!
+Break things down into simpler machines that you can model (chicken is a small machine that eats feed, so lock in feed future prices).

-When you determine of you want, figure out the relative importance.
+When you determine what you want, figure out the relative importance of each option.

 Debate opinions with smart people with differing opinions.
-Know when not to have an opinion
+**Know when not to have an opinion.**
-System wide principles

 Change can only happen if you admit what you’re not good at.
-There is almost a good path in a case where you need two things and have to choose.
+When given a choice of two sub-optimal / hard things, there is almost always a better path, think hard about what that could be.

+Best way to test your decisions is to write them down, try to lay them out algorithmically and backtest if possible.

+If something is unusual, look deeper, likely something interesting there, correlate to previous knowledge and opinions.

+*“If you focus, work hard and are creative, you can have anything, but not everything.”*

+Be curious enough to understand what context causes people to see things differently than you.

+*“Wise people stick to fundamentals during ups and downs.” * Best bet is to make a few uncorrelated bets.

+1. Put honest thoughts on table
+2. Have honest disagreements
+3. Honest ways to find out if disagreements still exist

+How do you break down mis-understanding between people in a group / team?
+Ray uses “Baseball cards”.
+Much of how we think is physiological, being stuck in ones head is dangerous.

+Academic realms are based on consensus, however industry (like finance) are about beating odds.

+Shapers: strong independent thinkers, understand all levels of stack from details to vision, test mental maps, wide array of vision either from themselves or others.

+Heros: cause larger than themselves, shaped by battles and tests